The restaurant service charge isn’t going anywhere

 Nguyen said the service charge has gone over well with her employees, who make between $18 and $42 an hour.
 She gave them the option to switch back to a tip model, and they voted to keep the 20% service charge.

-Tipping, however, is deeply entrenched in American dining culture, said Ann Hsing, the chief operating officer of Pasjoli in Santa Monica, California, which has a 15% service charge and no tip line on receipts.
+Tipping, however, is deeply entrenched in American dining culture, said Ann Hsing, the chief operating officer of Pasjoli in Santa Monica, Calif., which has a 15% service charge and no tip line on receipts.

 Even the renowned New York restaurateur Danny Meyer couldn’t make a no-tipping system work at his restaurants.
 In 2015, he introduced a much-heralded “hospitality included” policy that eliminated tipping in favor of a consistent hourly wage, while raising prices for dishes by 15% to 20%.